muhd-umer/b-gpm/README.md

 # Active Alignment with Bayesian General Preference Model

-This repository contains the official implementation of BGPM, a Bayesian extension of the general preference model (GPM) for sample-efficient downstream alignment of large language models (LLMs) using active learning.
+This repository contains the official implementation of BGPM, a Bayesian extension of the general preference model (GPM) for sample-efficient downstream alignment of LLMs using active learning.

+_The codebase is heavily adapted from [github.com/general-preference/general-preference-model](https://github.com/general-preference/general-preference-model))._

 ## Abstract